I70l0teN4ik/cartApi/README.md

     "action": "remove"
 }
 ```
-This action accepts two types of action: `add` or `remove`.
+This method accepts two types of `action`: `add` or `remove`.
 The Api will respond with updated cart info:
 ```
 {
   "id": 1,